Asparagaceae

 Gardening Advice

-Prefers bright, partial shade.
-Excessive direct sunlight may cause flower colors to fade.
+Prefers bright partial shade.
+Too much direct sunlight may cause the flower color to fade.

 Watering